Doctor of Nursing Practice (DNP)

 Residency Practice Hours

 The American Association of Colleges of Nursing (AACN) requires a minimum of 1,000 hours of clinical residency in a DNP program, and Azusa Pacific University’s School of Nursing requires 1,000 hours of clinical and leadership experience.
 Students who have completed an Advanced Practice RN (APRN) program, such as Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS), from an accredited institution may transfer up to 500 clinical hours from the APRN program to the DNP program, and must then complete the other 500 clinical hours.
 Students who have not completed an APRN program (NP or CNS) are required to complete a total of 1,000 hours of advanced clinical and leadership experience.
+Non-APRN students who graduate from an accredited institution may also transfer up to 500 clinical hours from their master’s program to the DNP program and must then complete the other 500 clinical hours.
 The DNP program requires that students have ongoing clinical work experience.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.